American Hebrew Academy

-AHA International School (formerly American Hebrew Academy until 2020) was intended to be an international college-preparatory school located in Greensboro, North Carolina.
-It was to be open to students of all faiths but was originally founded as a Jewish international school, American Hebrew Academy, the only such school in the world for boarding and day students between 9th and 12th grade.
+American Hebrew Academy is a non-profit 501(c)3 domiciled in North Carolina.
+Previously it was an international college-preparatory school located in Greensboro, North Carolina.
+It was open to students of all faiths but was originally founded as a Jewish international school, American Hebrew Academy, the only such school in the world for boarding and day students between 9th and 12th grade.
 The coeducational school's 100 acre campus was designed by Aaron Green, protégé of renowned architect Frank Lloyd Wright.
 The school closed in June 2019 but later announced plans to reopen for the 2021–2022 school year.
+A reopening as AHA International School never occurred.

 History

-AHA International School opened in 2001 as the American Hebrew Academy, known as "AHA".
+American Hebrew Academy opened in 2001, known as "AHA".
 The school was founded by several leaders in Jewish education, including Alvin Mars, to create a pluralistic learning and leadership environment.
 The initial objective of the school was simply to create a high school option for the local Jewish community near Greensboro, and to draw a critical mass of students from other regions of the country where Jewish day school was not a feasible option.
 Subsequent to the school's founding, the school's unique identity as a coed, pluralistic Jewish boarding school attracted students globally and hosted a diverse student body from over 35 countries.

 The academy's inception was sponsored and spearheaded by Maurice "Chico" Sabbah, a philanthropist, businessman, Sephardic Jew, and Zionist, and longtime resident of Greensboro.
 Sabbah's nephew, Glenn Drew, continued to manage the school and served as CEO executive director, and General Counsel since the school's beginning.
 Drew resigned in November 2020.

 Board members included Leeor Sabbah, Glenn Drew, Joseph Weilgus, Joel Fleishman of Duke University, investor Michael Steinhardt, Jehuda Reinharz of Brandeis University, Marsha Cohen, Bonnie Lipton, Scott Shay of Signature Bank, Douglas Greene, Abe Tawil and Larry Heyman.